National Parks National Parks

 Bandelier National Monument preserves ancient settlements built by ancestral Puebloans between 1150 and 1550 at the base - and up the walls - of Frijoles Canyon.
 Using blocks of volcanic rock, a mud-based mortar and stone tools they made themselves, the Native Americans managed to build huge settlements and carve rooms several stories high into the canyon walls.

-View of hiking trails at Bandelier National Monument in New Mexico
+View of hiking trails at Bandelier National Monument in New Mexico.

 The Main Loop Trail Leads All Visitors Throughout Bandelier National Monument

-Ruins of a structure with cliff wall in background at Bandelier National Monument, New Mexico
+Ruins of a structure with cliff wall in background at Bandelier National Monument, New Mexico.

 Native American Ruins Reside Within the Walls of Frijoles Canyon in Bandelier, New Mexico